JuliFerz/ButterAdventure/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Debug mode
-If you wanna play in debug mode, you should modify `\ButterAdventure\game\settings\constantes.py` file
+If you want to play in debug mode, you should modify `\ButterAdventure\game\settings\constantes.py` file
    ```py
    DEBUG = True
    # DEBUG = False